patte/axum-solid-playground/README.md

 The session is used for the passkey dance as well as to remember the authenticated user.
 A cookie `authenticated_user_js` (http_only=false) is set on successful signin so that the [js frontend knows](./client/src/components/auth/AuthContext.tsx) the user is authenticated and can render appropriatly on first load.
 This cookie is only informative for the client and not used to determine if the user is authenticated on the server.
+No auth decision on the server is based on the cookie.

-The session have a fixed lifetime of 24 hours and are not rolled over on use.
+The session are rolled every minute (see: roll_expiry_mw).
+This also keeps the informative cookie fresh.

 ### Browsers